Visit Annie Bailey’s Irish Public House for a true feel of...

 Serving up American classics, the Brasserie was originally built in 1925 as the home of well-known Lancastrian Issacher Polk Reese of the Reese Padlock Company.
 Enjoy your meal in this historic property that was known for hosting grand dinner parties.

 The outdoor biergarten at Bube’s Brewery is reminiscent of a drinking garden one may have found in Mr. Bube’s Bavarian home.
 In the middle of the garden you will find the original boiler and smokestack used to create the steam power necessary to run the brewery.

-Bulls Head Public House and General Sutter Inn
+Bulls Head Public House and Lititz Springs Inn & Spa Restaurant

 A traditional British Pub and PA’s best beer bar, the Bull’s Head Public House is located on Lititz’s Main Street.
 You will find a wide selection of beers to choose from here as well as many sites to take in around the town.
-If the seating area outside the pub is full you can also visit the General Sutter Inn.
+If the seating area outside the pub is full you can also visit the Lititz Springs Inn & Spa.
 Here you can enjoy the outdoor bar, water fountain and twinkling outdoor lights.

 Cork & Cap